averlarque/izakharau-blog-jekyll/_posts/2021-03-01-definition-of-api-requirements.markdown

 **Do I need to write and maintain requirements for API?**

-As a System or Business analyst, you don't need to proceed with those kinds of requirements if the API is used only within your service.
+As a System or Business analyst, you don't need to proceed with them if the API is used only within your service.
 In that case, it is a part of the provided functionality.

-You can define a user story and describe acceptance criteria with a bunch of functional, quality (non-functional) requirements, and mockups.
+You can define a user story describing acceptance criteria with a bunch of functional, quality (non-functional) requirements, and attach UI wireframes.
 That is all about expected outcomes to be reflected on a UI and/or in data.
 API is something in-between that you don't need to care about.
 It is a part of technical design managed by the engineering team with the main purpose to address the requirements.

-But if your API is publicly exposed you need to also consider the interests of other parties.
+But if your API is publicly exposed you need to consider interests of other parties.
 Those parties can be split into two big categories:
 * Other teams within your organization.
 * Customers and partners outside your organization.

 Despite obvious differences between them, they both need your service to reach their own business goals.
-Each party has its context under which your service is used and the integration approach.
-So you need to consider them as stakeholders and address their concerns to provide great customer service.
+Each party has its context under which your service is used and a particular integration approach.
+Thus you need to consider them as stakeholders and address their concerns to provide great customer experience.

-Here it is important to divide the functional requirements from API.
+It is important to separate the functional requirements from API ones.
 API requirements are not about introducing new or improving current functionality.
 That is about providing the right way to use that functionality.
 So we identify the **back-end** as a functional piece and **API** as a gateway to access that functionality provided by the aforesaid.

 ## Terms & Definitions
 One more step before we go forward.
 Let us clarify some concepts and align on the terms used below.